About me

 Free Initial Consultation

-I understand that it’s important that you find a counsellor who is the right fit for you, so I offer a free, no obligation, online video or telephone consultation.
-In this, we can explore what's brought you to counselling, go through any questions that you might have, discuss how I might be able to support you and any reasonable adjustments that you might find helpful.
+I understand that finding the right counsellor is important, so I offer a free, no-obligation online video or telephone consultation.
+During this, we can explore what has brought you to counselling, discuss any questions you may have, talk about how I might be able to support you, and see whether working together feels like a good fit for us both.

 Sessions